World currency unit: WCU

 The World Currency Unit (WCU) is an indexed unit of account that stands for a unit of real global purchasing power.

 Since each unit by design represents a stable unit of purchasing power, the stipulated interest rate on WCU-denominated bonds represents a real interest rate.
 In principle, the common denomination of bonds by issuers from different parts of the world using the WCU, as well as the greater transparency of real interest rates, will produce more efficient capital markets, as savers and borrowers around the world converge in their understanding of what each basis point of interest means and are protected against two key sources of uncertainty, namely inflation and exchange loss risks.

 Irving Fisher in his 1911 book The Purchasing Power of Money had advised that, to serve as a unit of account, a trusted medium of exchange, and a reliable store of value, the purchasing power of money should be stable.
 Unfortunately, substances that exist by the bounty of nature, such as gold or silver, cannot have such property since their values fluctuate with changing supply and demand.
 This is the main motivation behind indexed units of account, of which Robert Shiller of Yale University is a principal proponent.

 To be meaningful in terms of stable global purchasing power, a WCU will have to represent a basket of global output.
-By definition, according to the initial proposal by Ho, the WCU represents the sum of the gross domestic products of key market economies in the world, namely the USA, the Eurozone and UK, Japan, Canada, and Australia.
+By definition, according to the initial proposal by Ho, the WCU represents the sum of the gross domestic products of key market economies in the world, namely the US, the Eurozone and UK, Japan, Canada, and Australia.
 Addition of these GDPs, each in a separate currency, is done by converting all GDPs into US dollar values in the base year.